 7 Amazing TV Shows Like 'The Originals' That'll Instantly Hook You

 Vampires have always been popular in entertainment.
 From series to films, and to novels, they are everywhere.
 Given the popularity of this sub-genre, it’s not surprising to see the success of shows like The Originals and The Vampire Diaries go through the roof.

 The Originals started as a spin-off of The Vampire Diaries but quickly transformed into something special.
 The show took a more serious and mature approach to storytelling, becoming a favorite amongst teenagers as well as adults.
-If you liked the drama, suspense, gore, and the fast-paced storytelling of The Originals, you’d like the shows listed below.
+If you liked the drama, suspense, gore, and the fast-paced storytelling of The Originals, you’d like the series listed below.

 Seven Series Like 'The Originals'